 Schedule a Teams live event

-University employed staff and students are able to create Live Events from within Microsoft Teams.
-To create a Live Event follow the steps below:
+University employed staff and students are able to create live events from within Teams.
+To create a live event follow the steps below.

 Add the meeting title, date and time information, and other details.

 In the Invite people to your event group box, add the names of the people who will be presenting and producing the event (by default you will be the live event Producer).

 Under Live event permissions, choose who can attend your live event.

 Make selections under How do you plan to produce your event? (this is where you would select Q&A if you require this feature).